 Long-lived assets, consisting primarily of property, plant and equipment, comprise a significant portion of the Group's total assets.
 The annual depreciation charge depends primarily on the estimated lives of each type of asset and, in certain circumstances, estimates of fair value and residual values.
 The Directors annually review these asset lives and change them as necessary to reflect current thinking on remaining lives in light of technological change, prospective economic utilisation and physical condition of the assets concerned.
 Changes in asset lives can have a significant impact on depreciation charges for the period.
-It is not practical to quantify the impact of changes in asset lives on an overall basis, as asset lives are individually determined and there are a significant number of asset lives in use.
-Details of useful lives are included in the accounting policy.
+It is not practical to quantify the impact of changes in asset lives on an overall basis, as asset lives are included in the accounting policy.
 The impact of any change would vary significantly depending on the individual changes in assets and the classes of assets impacted.